Expatria-Technologies/FlexGPIO/README.md

 > **Note:** Some operating systems may show an error when the copy completes because the "disk" disappears without being ejected.
 This is expected behaviour and can be safely ignored.

-Pre-built `.uf2` binaries are available on the [Releases page](https://github.com/Expatria-Technologies/FlexGPIO/releases).

 ---

 ## Related Repositories